timm/15/doc/settingsok.md

 __________

 <img width=200 align=right src="https://raw.githubusercontent.com/timm/15/master/src/img/wtfpl.png">
-Copyright © 2015 Your Name <tim.menzies@gmail.com>
+Copyright © 2015 Tim Menzies <tim.menzies@gmail.com>.

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The F*ck You Want To Public License, Version 2,